 - Two-factor authentication and strong password controls are required for administrative access to systems.

-- Security systems and processes are tested on a regular basis by qualified internal and external teams.
+- Security systems and processes are tested on an ongoing basis by qualified internal and external teams.

 - Access to secure services and data is strictly logged and audit logs are reviewed regularly.

 - Security policies and procedures are carefully documented and reviewed on a regular basis.

 - Detailed incident response plans have been prepared to ensure proper protection of data in an emergency.

 Square recognises the important contributions that our customers and the security research community can make.
 We encourage responsible reporting of problems with our service.
 We also recognise that legitimate and well-intentioned researchers are sometimes blamed for the problems they disclose.
 In order to encourage responsible reporting practices, we promise not to bring legal action against researchers who point out a problem, provided they: